zwave-js/node-zwave-js/docs/config-files/file-format.md

 ## `endpoints`

-Endpoint-specific configuration - for now this only includes associations.
+Optional endpoint-specific configuration.
+For now this only includes associations.
 Example:

 ```json
 "endpoints": {